Sophia Laforteza

-Sophia Elizabeth Guevara Laforteza (born December 31, 2002) is a Filipino and American singer.
+Sophia Elizabeth Guevara Laforteza (born December 31, 2002) is a Filipina and American singer.
 In 2024, she made her debut as the leader of the girl group Katseye, formed through the 2023 reality show Dream Academy created by Hybe and Geffen Records.

 Early life and education

-Sophia Elizabeth Guevara Laforteza was born on December 31, 2002, in New York City, and grew up in Manila, Philippines.
+Sophia Elizabeth Guevara Laforteza was born on December 31, 2002, at the Jamaica Hospital Medical Center in the Jamaica neighborhood in Queens, New York, and grew up in Manila.
 Her mother, Carla Guevara Laforteza, is a musical theater actress and singer, while her father, Godfrey Laforteza, is an executive chef at Newport World Resorts.
 She has an older brother and a younger sibling.
 Laforteza is fluent in Tagalog and English.

 Laforteza has been singing since she was three years old.
 At age five, she took several classes in ballet, jazz, musical theater, hip hop, and tap dancing.
 She graduated with the highest academic honors from Multiple Intelligence International School in Quezon City in June 2021.